-Comparability - Tables based on 2010-2016 ACS data are not completely comparable to tables based on 2009 ACS data due to slight changes in the field of degree coding and classifications.
-More information can be found at https://www.census.gov/programs-surveys/acs/technical-documentation/user-notes/educational-attainment-user-notes/acs-2010-field-of-degree-changes.html.
+Comparability - Tables based on 2010-2022 ACS data are not completely comparable to tables based on 2009 ACS data due to slight changes in the field of degree coding and classifications.
+More information can be found here.

-This data may be roughly comparable to the NSCG and the National Survey of Recent College Graduates, although the sampling frame and survey instruments differ between the surveys.
-Field of degree data also was collected in the Survey of Income and Program Participation (SIPP) from1984 to 2004.
+These data may be roughly comparable to the NSCG and the National Survey of Recent College Graduates, although the sampling frame and survey instruments differ between the surveys.
+Field of degree data also were collected in the Survey of Income and Program Participation (SIPP) from 1984 to 2004.
 However, these data would not be comparable to ACS due to differences in data collection period, methodology, and collection methods.
 For example, the SIPP only collects data for respondents who are 15 years and older and does not include group quarters.